 - Self-administration is ordered on application by the debtor, unless interim self-administration could not be granted pursuant to section 270b or would have to be revoked pursuant to section 270e. - (2) A supervisor shall be appointed in place of an insolvency administrator.
 The claims of the insolvency creditors shall be submitted to the supervisor.
-Sections 32 and 33 are not applicable. - (3) Section 270b (1) sentence 1 and subsections (2) and (3) applies with the necessary modifications.
+Sections 32 and 33 are not applicable. - (3) Section 270b (1) subsections (3) and (4) applies with the necessary modifications.